TTiannaiTT/TTiannaiTT/README.md

 - 🖥️ Between 2024.7 - 2024.9, I had an internship in Huawei as an AI Engineer, where I am responsible for Ascend operator dev (not so AI🤔).
 - ⚡ Hobbies: taking photos, playing badminton, reading...
 - 📫 How to reach me: my email is 213221787@seu.edu.cn
 - 💬 Ask me anything you are curious about!
-Find more on my [PW](https://ttiannaitt.github.io/)
+Find more on my [PW](https://ttiannaitt.github.io/) (Notirce: Some pages are not finished yet.
+I'm sorry...)

 -  ✨ On this website you can find #part# of my engineering and research work, but I will update it as soon as possible! ✨